Shinryin/thunderfucker/README.md

 Thunder Fucker is compatible with Windows, macOS, and Linux.

 # Warning
 Deleting Thunderbird profiles and configurations will remove all your email accounts, messages, and settings.
-Make sure to backup your Thunderbird data before running this script.

 # Disclaimer
 Thunder Fucker is provided as-is and with no warranty.
-The author is not responsible for any damage or loss caused by the use of this script.
+The author is not responsible for any damage or loss.